 - Coverage Canadian imports are based on country of origin.
 U.S. goods shipped from a third country are included.
 U.S. exports exclude these foreign shipments.
-For March 2016, these shipments totaled \$209.1 million.
+For January 2014, these shipments totaled \$241.7 million.
 U.S. export coverage also excludes U.S. postal shipments to Canada.
-For March 2016, these shipments totaled \$17.6 million. - U.S. import coverage includes shipments of railcars and locomotives from Canada.
+For January 2014, these shipments totaled \$21.3 million. - U.S. import coverage includes shipments of railcars and locomotives from Canada.
 Effective with January 2004 statistics, Canada excludes these shipments from its goods exports to the United States, therefore creating coverage differences between the two countries for these goods. - 2.
 Valuation Canadian imports are valued at the point of origin in the United States.
 However, U.S. exports are valued at the port of exit in the United States and include inland freight charges, making the U.S. export value slightly larger than the Canadian import value.
 Canada requires inland freight to be reported separately from the value of the goods.
 Combining the inland freight and the Canadian reported import value provides a consistent valuation for all U.S. exports.
-Inland freight charges for March 2016 accounted for 2.0 percent of the value of U.S. exports to Canada.

-- 3. Re-exports Unlike Canadian imports, which are based on country of origin, U.S. exports include re-exports of foreign goods.
+Inland freight charges for January 2014 accounted for 2.2 percent of the value of U.S. exports to Canada. - 3.
+Reexports Unlike Canadian imports, which are based on country of origin, U.S. exports include reexports of foreign goods.
 Therefore, the aggregate U.S. export figure is slightly larger than the Canadian import figure.
-For March 2016, re-exports to Canada were \$4,050.3 million. - 4.
+For January 2014, reexports to Canada were \$3,708.5 million. - 4.
 Exchange Rate Average monthly exchange rates are applied to convert the published data to U.S. currency.
-For March 2016, the average exchange rate was 1.3226 Canadian dollars per U.S. dollar. - 5.
-Other There are other minor differences, such as rounding error, that are statistically insignificant.
+For January 2014, the average exchange rate was 1.0940 Canadian dollars per U.S. dollar. - 5.
+Other There are other minor differences, which are statistically insignificant, such as rounding error.

 Canadian Estimates: Effective with January 2001 statistics, the current month data for exports to Canada contain an estimate for late arrivals and corrections.
-In the following month, this estimate is replaced, in the news release exhibits only, with the actual value of late receipts and corrections.
+The following month, this estimate is replaced, in the news release exhibits only, with the actual value of late receipts and corrections.
 This estimate improves the current month data for exports to Canada and treats late receipts for exports to Canada in a manner that is more consistent with the treatment of late receipts for exports to other countries.